ekstep/ekstep-content-plugin-jenkins-common/README.md

 * Follow the instructions in [jenkins shared library documentation](https://jenkins.io/doc/book/pipeline/shared-libraries/) to add this repository as shared library with name `ekstep-content-plugin-jenkins-common`

 > Important: Jenkins has an [issue](https://issues.jenkins-ci.org/browse/JENKINS-41497) due to which changes to shared library triggers all dependent builds with pollSCM.
-As a [workaround](https://issues.jenkins-ci.org/browse/JENKINS-41497?focusedCommentId=296934&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-296934), in "Advanced" section select "Polling ignores commits with certain messages" and set "Excluded Messages" to ".*"
+As a [workaround](https://issues.jenkins-ci.org/browse/JENKINS-41497?focusedCommentId=296934&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-296934) "Additional Behaviours" -> "Add" -> "Polling ignores commits with certain messages" -> Set "Excluded Messages" to ".*"

 ##### 2. NodeJS tool setup